 Once the successful party (the "judgment creditor") obtains a judgment on the arbitration award, that party may wait for the unsuccessful party (the "judgment debtor) to voluntarily comply or may seek an order of execution from the court.
 An order of execution (often in a standard, prescribed format) directs a sheriff to seize the property of the debtor.
 In Missouri, for example, execution orders may be directed to and executed in any county within the state.
 If execution is sought against property in a state other than that in which the judgment was entered, the execution will be governed by the other state's statute on the execution of foreign judgments.
 Most states have adopted some version of the Uniform Enforcement of Foreign Judgments Act (Uniform Enforcement Act) or the Revised Uniform Enforcement of Foreign Judgments Act, an abbreviated version of the Uniform Enforcement Act.

 Under 2 of the Uniform Enforcement Act, the judgment creditor registers the judgment by filing an authentic copy of it in a court of the other state.
-As soon as registration occurs, the court may direct a sheriff to attach available property of the judgment debtor.
+As soon as registration occurs, the court may direct a sheriff to attach the available property of the judgment debtor.
 Sale of property cannot occur, however, until the new court enters a final judgment, and this may require a hearing.
-Final judgment call be entered automatically, without a hearing, if the judgment debtor fails to respond after the court obtains personal jurisdiction or, if personal jurisdiction is not possible, after the court mails notice of the enforcement proceedings to the judgment debtor.
-Under the Uniform Enforcement Act, a state court can execute the judgments not only of other state courts, but of federal courts as well.
+A final judgment call is entered automatically, without a hearing, if the judgment debtor fails to respond after the court obtains personal jurisdiction or if personal jurisdiction is not possible after the court mails notice of the enforcement proceedings to the judgment debtor.
+Under the Uniform Enforcement Act, a state court can execute the judgments not only of other state courts but of federal courts as well.

 While winning an arbitration award may not immediately end the dispute, particularly where the unsuccessful party refuses to voluntarily comply with the award or seeks to vacate, modify or correct the award, streamlined rules are in place to enforce awards in federal and state courts.
 This makes arbitration a particularly valuable tool for conflict resolution, especially when compared with the alternative of litigation in the federal or state court systems.